eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/cloud-computing-sw-dev.md

 	- Experience working on open-source projects
 	- Requires a minimum of 15 years of related experience with a technical bachelor’s degree; or 12 years and a technical Master’s degree; or a PhD with 8 years’ experience; or equivalent experience.
 + Experience with queueing and streaming systems like Kafka, RabbitMQ, etc
++ Production experience with AWS tools including at least some of the following: EC2, S3, Kinesis, CloudFormation, Redshift
 + skill set:
 	- Familiarity with configuration management, particularly using Ansible + Napalm.
 	- Comfortable working with Arista EOS and Juniper JunOS.